Dehghanni/Teofl/Writing.md

 Take my personal experience as an example, I was in a robotics group preparing for an international competition.
 Our group consisted of 6 people, each with his own task.
 The rivalry between teams was extraordinarily fierce and we had to work diligently to meet the deadline.
 One of the members of the group, who was in charge of documenting the group&#39;s activities, always objected, and this affects the whole group adversely.
 Such terrible was the situation that despite winning that year&#39;s tournament, the members refused to cooperate again for next years.

 I remember once working for a content-providing company in which my responsibilities included producing technical content about new cars.
 One of my co-workers always objected, and we were changing schedules constantly, which slowed things down to a great extent, and we fell behind the market.

+In this day and age of information explosion, news and opinions broadening people&#39;s understanding are given preference